PRESSING PAST PENTECOST: EIGHT (EXCERPT OF THE FEASTS OF THE LORD)

 Christ is the finest of the flour of the wheat harvest, so to speak.
 He was “baked into a loaf and waved before the Lord”—a figurative way of referring to His consecration to God.

 The fact that there were two loaves used in the ceremony of Pentecost speaks of the fullness of the power of almighty God resting on Christ.
 The testimony of Christ always must be accomplished by the power of the Holy Spirit.
-“Ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me.”
+“You shall receive power after the Holy Spirit has come upon you, and you will be witnesses to me.”

 We are reminded also of the fact that before the Lord returns there shall be two witnesses of the coming of the Kingdom: Christ, and then the members of His Body who also will be anointed with a double portion of the Spirit of God.